Mikyx-1/typepeek/README.md

 - 📦 Auto-generate type hints for untyped or runtime-generated data
 - 🧪 Write better tests for dynamic outputs
-- 📄 Assist in documenting APIs and functions
 - 🧠 Debug and inspect complex runtime object structures

 ---